No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 BSCI ensures social compliance and responsible sourcing by providing a set of standards and a comprehensive code of conduct for suppliers to follow.
 Regular audits conducted by BSCI help assess and monitor compliance with these standards.

-By adhering to BSCI’s code of conduct, suppliers are encouraged to promote fair labor practices, protect workers’ rights, ensure safe and healthy working conditions, and manage environmental impact within the global supply chain.
+By adhering to BSCI’s code of conduct, suppliers should promote fair labor practices and protect workers’ rights.
+They must also ensure safe working conditions and manage environmental impact within the global supply chain.

 In the next section, we will delve into the details of SMETA (Supplier Ethical Data Exchange) and explore its distinctive features in comparison to BSCI.